slee-vista/strapi-plugin-import-export-content/README.md

 ## Acknowledgments

-Initially developed by: Edison Peñuela – [@EdisonPeM](https://github.com/EdisonPeM/) – edisonpe961206@hotmail.com
+This is a fork of the plugin initially developed by: Edison Peñuela – [@EdisonPeM](https://github.com/EdisonPeM/) – edisonpe961206@hotmail.com
 This plugin has been inspired by the tutorial [How to create an import content plugin](https://strapi.io/blog/how-to-create-an-import-content-plugin-part-1-4)

+## Deprecation Notes

+All versions below 1.1 should not be used.
+Please update to the latest version.